Cally Kwong: Political career

 Cally started her charity work back in early 1990s.
 Because of her contribution to Jiangxi province, she was elected as delegate to the 9th and 10th Jiangxi CPPCC: The Chinese People's Political Consultative Conference.

 Cally was elected as one of the 36 delegates representing Hong Kong to the China National People's Congress in Dec 2017.

 Personal life

-In 1996, Kwong married actor Ray Lui Leung-wai, however the marriage only lasted 18-months.
+In 1996, Kwong married actor Ray Lui Leung-wai, however the marriage lasted only 18 months.